brodeau/gonzag/README.md

 I interpolate, in space and time, the SSH (or any other 2D field) from a non-regular structured gridded domain of an OGCM onto a satellite track.
-The satellite track is provided as time-series of the form time(t), longitude(t), latitude(s), as usually found in along-track satellite product.
+The satellite track is provided as time-series of the form time(t), longitude(t), latitude(t), as usually found in along-track satellite data product.

-Both SSH 2D+time data and along track data are provided as netCDF file and must share a common time-period.
+Both SSH `2D+time` data and along track data are provided as netCDF files and must share a common time-period.

-2D space interpolation is done via the bilinear method.
+2D space interpolation is performed through the bilinear method.

 As an output gonzag ...
 <br>